webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 `URL List`{ .badge-blue }

-When enabled, the crawler will stop crawling if any of the provided URLs are invalid or unsuccessfully crawled.
-The resulting archived item will have a status of "Partial Complete".
+When enabled, the crawler will fail the entire crawl if any of the provided URLs are invalid or unsuccessfully crawled.
+The resulting archived item will have a status of "Failed".

 ### Crawl Start URL